Bachelor of Science in Computer Science

 - Computing and Theory: theoretical foundations underlying a wide range of computing disciplines

 Threads™ are defined as partial paths through the course offerings of the Institute.
-Students constructs their own personalized computer science degree by weaving through two Threads™.
+Students construct their own personalized computer science degree by weaving through two Threads™.
 Each Thread™ is about 2/3 of a degree, but with Thread™ arithmetic, since there's so much overlap, 2/3 + 2/3 = 1.
 Each pair of Threads™ fulfills the requirements for an accredited Bachelor of Science degree in computer science.

 The Power of One Thread